agoldst/tex/README.md

 Model source files of the kind I use as a template for new documents.

+## Syllabus framework

+In ``syllabus/`` you can see how I make a course syllabus in LaTeX.
+This is a rather elaborate setup which allows me to make parallel PDF and HTML versions of the same syllabus.

 ## Class files

 Just a curio here, for now: the documentclass used to typeset my Ph.D. thesis.